Interactive Strength Inc. d/b/ - GuruFocus.com

-AUSTIN, TX, April 27, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Interactive Strength Inc. (FORME) announced today the pricing of its initial public offering of an aggregate of 1,500,000 shares of its common stock at a price to the public of $8.00 per share.
-The shares are expected to begin trading on The Nasdaq Global Market under the ticker symbol “TRNR” on April 28, 2023.
-The gross proceeds of the offering, before deducting underwriting discounts and commissions and other offering expenses, are expected to be $12 million, excluding any exercise of the underwriter’s over-allotment option.
-The offering is expected to close on May 2, 2023, subject to customary closing conditions.
+AUSTIN, TX, May 02, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Interactive Strength Inc. (FORME) ( TRNR), a digital fitness platform that combines premium connected fitness hardware products with personal training and coaching, today announced the closing of its initial public offering of an aggregate of 1,500,000 shares of its common stock at a price to the public of $8.00 per share.
+The shares began trading on The Nasdaq Global Market on April 28, 2023 under the ticker symbol “TRNR.”

-In addition, FORME has granted the underwriter a 45-day option to purchase up to 225,000 additional shares of common stock at the initial price to the public, less underwriting discounts and commissions.
-If exercised in full, the aggregate proceeds of the base offering and over-allotment will be $13.8 million.

-The offering is being made only by means of a prospectus.
-A copy of the final prospectus, when available, may be obtained from Aegis Capital Corporation, 1345 Avenue of the Americas, 27th Floor, New York, NY 10019, by e-mail at [email protected] or by telephone at (212) 813-1010.
+The offering was made only by means of a prospectus.
+Copies of the final prospectus related to the offering may be obtained from Aegis Capital Corporation, 1345 Avenue of the Americas, 27th Floor, New York, NY 10105, by e-mail at [email protected] or by telephone at (212) 813-1010.

 About FORME